summa-dev/API/README.md

 ### To DO

+- [ ] Write In-Line comments
+- [ ] Write docs, explain leaf hash and stuff like this.
+Make reference to the circuit itself
+- [ ] Brainstorm possible tests!
 - [ ] Add reference to CLI!
 - [ ] Modify reference to mst and circuits repos
 - [ ] Better create the ts package